gt3/tracker/README.md

 })
 ```

 `trackWithState` action gets transformed into `track` action by the middleware.
+Learn more about actions and the middleware lifecycle [here](https://github.com/gt3/tracker/wiki#4-actions-glossary).

 ### 5. Dispatch actions